Resilience: The ability of real estate and infrastructure to survive and thrive under social and environmental shocks and stressors

 It’s against this backdrop that in 2018 GRESB introduced the Resilience Module – an optional supplement to the GRESB Real Estate and Infrastructure Assessments.

 The Resilience Module is planned as a 3 year effort:

-The scoring model will be strengthened in Year 2 with new indicators introduced and tested.
+The current 2019 Resilience Module has a strengthened scoring model with new indicators introduced for testing.
 And in Year 3 selected indicators will migrate to the core GRESB Assessments.
 Alignment with industry standards and guidelines will continue throughout together with the development of a growing suite of analytical tools in the GRESB Portal for management and communication.

 The GRESB | Siemens: Sustainable Real Assets Conferences

 London | Slides and Resources